-Fifteen years ago today, at about 4:10 p.m., New York City was suddenly powerless, as all electricity disappeared when an overgrown tree branch hit a power line in Cleveland (and a utility company's alarm system failed).
+On August 14, 2003, at about 4:10 p.m., New York City was suddenly powerless.
+All electricity disappeared when an overgrown tree branch hit a power line in Cleveland (and a utility company's alarm system failed).
 Eight northeast states, plus Ontario—in total more than 50 million people—were plunged into darkness.

 While they had to endure about 30 hours without electricity, New Yorkers turned the blackout into a moment of urban solidarity: Citizens started to direct traffic since traffic lights were out; they helped each other out of trapped subway cars; welcomed in stranded colleagues who couldn't get home; restaurants held impromptu cookouts, sharing their food and beer with neighbors.